virteal/side/README.md

 ### side.retry() & side.wait() - blocks and later retries a side action

-When a function needs to block it simply raises a special exception using `side.wait()`.
-When the blocked function can be deblocked, it calls the function previously acquired using `side.retry()`.
+When a function needs to block, it simply raises a special exception using `side.wait()`.
+When the blocked function can be deblocked, something need to call the function previously acquired using `side.retry()`.

 Usage:
 ```javascript